upperlinecode/vanilla-js-data-types/READ_ME.md

       * Paste the GitHub URL and click on the button `Import from GitHub`.

-Note: If you are coding along with the video, we suggest you open the video a window on the left and your code in a window on the right.
+Note: If you are coding along with the video, we suggest you open the video in a window on the left and your code in a window on the right.
 This method of coding along is called "split screen".

 #### Using this template, you will be able to practice the following: